loeschg/loeschg.github.io/_posts/2016-06-17-android-svgs-vectordrawables.markdown

   ...
 ```

-Note: this is required for 23.4.0 or above (was working in 23.2.0 then pulled in 23.3.0 then stug behind this flag in 23.4.0 -- see Chris Bane's post linked at the bottom for more details)
+Note: this is required for 23.4.0 or above (was working in 23.2.0 then pulled in 23.3.0 then stuck behind this flag in 23.4.0 -- see Chris Bane's post linked at the bottom for more details)

 ### I have lots of SVGs... this sounds tedious